Finding the Top Financial Advisors in Rockville

 Research Financial Strategies is a fee-based firm serving individuals, high-net-worth individuals, pension and profit sharing plans, trusts, estates, charitable organizations, corporations or business entities.

 The firm mainly charges asset-based fees, fixed fees and hourly fees.
-However, some advisors earn commissions, creating a conflict of interest if they favor products with higher fees over more suitable, non-commissioned products for clients.
+However, some advisors earn commissions from insuranc sales, creating a conflict of interest if they favor products with higher fees over more suitable, non-commissioned products for clients.
 Research Financial says it mitigates this by acting as a fiduciary for all of its clients.

 Research Financial Strategies Background